anntzer/parsedcmd/README.md

         @annotate(flag=boolean, repeat=int)
         @kw_only("flag", "repeat")
         def do_print(self, line="abc", flag=True, repeat=1):
+            """Print a given string (defaults to "abc").
+            Print nothing if -flag is set to false.
-            """Return a given string (defaults to "abc"); return multiple copies if -repeat N option is given; return nothing if -flag is set to false.""" if flag:
+            Print multiple copies if -repeat N option is given.
+            """
+            if flag:
                 for i in range(repeat):
                     print(line, file=self.stdout)